 The intention in the development of UDDF was to work out a simple, easy-to-use but powerful format for data exchange.
 For the sake of simplification of the programming of parsers UDDF was developed in such a manner, that current XML parsers can be used.

 An UDDF file consists of different (groups of) elements, and keywords, which at time uniquely describe personal data (the "owner" one's, and buddies), dive equipment, dive spots, dive travels, breathing gases, dive profiles, and settings, for the generation of dive tables.
-A compelled sequence is compulsory.
-These depends on the following: general data — not dependent on a specific dive — (following points 3.) to 6.)), data belonging to a dive — profile data, tank pressure, logbook entry etc. —, and (to support integration of tissue saturation through previous scuba dives) elements for the generation of dive tables.
+A compelled sequence for the "main sections" is compulsory.
+This depends on the following: general data — independent of a specific dive — (following points 3.) through 9.)), data belonging to a dive — profile data, tank pressure, logbook entry etc. —, and (to support integration of tissue saturation through previous scuba dives) elements for the generation of dive tables.
 At the end data concerning dive trips (with cross-references to all data given above in the UDDF file) can be given.
-Due to this sequence a cross-referencing on further above in the UDDF file given data is possible.
+Due to this sequence a cross-referencing on data given further above in the UDDF file is possible.

 File header, <generator>, and end of file tag are a must, all other statements are optional and can be omitted in case.
 Groups of elements are designated as sections, these contain more other elements and/or sections.

 The general setting up of an UDDF file is as follows: